-Benefits: This full-time position includes a generous fringe package: Health insurance, dental, vision, and a retirement plan with a 6% employer match after one year of service.
+Benefits: This is a full-time position coming with our generous fringe package that entails health insurance, dental and vision coverage, and a retirement plan with a 6% employer contribution after one year of service.

 BioXFEL is an NSF Supported Science and Technology Center developing the biological applications of X-ray Free Electron Lasers.
 It is a consortium of 8 institutions led by staff from the Department of Materials Design and Innovation (MDI) at the University at Buffalo, State University of New York (UB), and administratively headquartered at the Hauptman-Woodward Medical Research Institute.
 One of the teams in BioXFEL provides data processing support for XFEL experiments around the world.
 We are looking for a research scientist that can join this team and provide data processing support for crystallographic and potentially solution and single-particle XFEL experiments.
 The support functions would be based in Buffalo with the opportunity to attend some beamtimes if necessary.
 The support team consists of staff from multiple BioXFEL institutes.
 We are looking for a candidate who can operate effectively in a diverse community of students and investigators who shares our vision of helping all constituents reach their full potential.

 The successful candidate(s) will be involved with the following: